Driver drowsiness detection

-Driver drowsiness detection is a car safety technology which helps prevent accidents caused by the driver getting drowsy.
+Driver drowsiness detection, also known as driver alertness monitoring, is a car safety technology which helps prevent accidents caused by the driver getting drowsy.
 Various studies have suggested that around 20% of all road accidents are fatigue-related, up to 50% on certain roads.

-Some of the current systems learn driver patterns and can detect when a driver is becoming drowsy.
+Drowsiness can impair a driver’s mental stability, reducing their ability to make sound decisions and potentially leading to physical harm and financial losses for both the driver and passengers.

+From 2024, the EU mandates drowsiness detection systems in all new vehicles to enhance road safety.

 Technology

 Various technologies can be used to try to detect driver drowsiness.

 Steering pattern monitoring

 Primarily uses steering input from electric power steering system.
 Monitoring a driver this way only works as long as a driver actually steers a vehicle actively instead of using an automatic lane-keeping system.

 Vehicle position in lane monitoring

 Uses a lane monitoring camera.
 Monitoring a driver this way only works as long as a driver actually steers a vehicle actively instead of using an automatic lane-keeping system.

 Driver eye/face monitoring

 Uses computer vision to observe the driver's face, either using a built-in camera or on mobile devices.